osousa/livematrix/README.md

 # livematrix
-Embedded live chat integration for your website, using matrix.

 Chat with your website's visitors, using your Matrix client of choice.

 # 📌 What is livematrix?

-An **oversimplified** embedded live chat widget that allows your website's visitors to send you messages seamlessly to your Matrix account.
+An **oversimplified**, easy to implement, embedded live chat widget that allows your website's visitors to send you messages seamlessly to your Matrix account.

 ## 📺 Working demo